obsidianmd/obsidian-help/en/Licenses and payment/Catalyst license.md

 - Exclusive [[#Get your forum badge|forum badges]] and [[#Get your Discord badge|Discord badges]].

 > [!Note] Commercial use
-> If you use Obsidian for work in a company with two or more employees, you need to purchase a [[Commercial license]].
+> If you use Obsidian for work in a company with two or more employees, you must purchase a [[Commercial license]].

 ## Catalyst tiers